igbanam/igbanam.github.io/_posts/2022-04-18-daily-creative-disciple.md

 ---
-layout: post
+layout: single
 title: The &#35;DailyCreativeDisciple challenge
 date: 2022-04-18 23:02 +0100
 author: yaasky
-category: blog
+categories:
+    - learning
 description: A challenge to create consistency in the creative arts
 image:
 locale: en-GB
-tag:
+tags:
     - writing
     - challenges
     - daily-creative-disciple
 ---

 > Well first geeky thing I learned from this is that to put the `#` symbol in the metadata part of the markdown file, you have to escape it with the `&` escape code.
 Who would have thunk it?